mybatis/generator/core/mybatis-generator-core/README.txt

 Overview
 --------
-MyBatis Generator (MBG) is a code generator for the MyBatis (and iBATIS) SQL mapping framefork.
+MyBatis Generator (MBG) is a code generator for the MyBatis (and iBATIS) SQL mapping framework.
 MBG will introspect database tables (through JDBC DatabaseMetaData) and generate SQL Map XML files, Java model object (POJOs) that match the table, and (optionally) Java client classes that use the other generated objects.

-For full documentation, please refer to the user's manual at doc/html/index.html in this distribution.
+For full documentation, please refer to the user's manual at docs/index.html in this distribution.

 Dependencies
 ------------